 What’s the problem with alcohol?

 It’s huge.
 It’s omnipresent.
 It’s overwhelming.
 It’s everywhere.
 Such a large presence in almost anyone’s life.
 Always around.
-Always in our face.
+Always in our faces.
 Always knowing it’s there.
 Watching others drink it.
 Choosing to not drink it.
 Failing.
 Succeeding.

 What if you’re in the gray area?
 How does one stop drinking when they’re “not that bad”.
 When they don’t qualify as an alcoholic?
 When they don’t “fit” into AA?